CenturyLinkCloud/PublicKB/Servers/centurylink-cloud-guide-to-cli.md

 ### Prerequisites
--   Access to the CenturyLink Cloud platform as an authorized user
+-   Access to the Lumen Cloud platform as an authorized user
--   Understanding of CenturyLink Cloud portal
+-   Understanding of Lumen Cloud portal
 -   Scripting knowledge will help on fully utilizing the CLI
 -   Python 2.7 installed in the environment for Python based CLI
 -   API user account [please see this KB for detail](//www.ctl.io/knowledge-base/accounts-&-users/creating-users/)